Syndicate

 Checking out my path

 In the URI http://Randy.com/contact/quote, 'contact/quote' is $_GET['q'].
 Although it is a path that leads to nowhere, it is still something you can read.
-To read what's contained in this q value, you will use the Drupal function arg().This function breaks down the Drupal path into its components.
+To read what's contained in the q value, you will use the Drupal function arg().This function breaks down the Drupal path into its components.
 Components of the path are separated by a forward-slash.
 For the URI http://Randy.com/contact/quote, arg(0) is the 1st component, ie: 'contact', and arg(1) is the 2nd component, ie: 'quote'.
 You will read the second component, and will suggest a template file based on it.

 <?php